ICS Distinguished Service Award is postponed for one year and will be awarded in 2024.

 - Not a previous recipient of this award.

 The nomination must make the case that the candidate achieved multiple results that benefited ICS (or its predecessor organizations, CSTS and CS SIG).
-Service, alone, is not enough; there must be an achievement.

 The 2021 Distinguished Service Award Committee members are: